RodrigoAchcar/cocotakyah/README.md

 extracted files from a phone at 2024/11/21, São Paulo.
 Supposed br "authorities".
 Looks like they BLE triangulate and steal people data.
 Maybe on international events, like rock concerts.
-Yep, don't come to brazil, the police may rob you
+Yep, don't come to events in brazil.
+These aren't regular working class policeman.
+They are spoiled playboys with superiority complexes from a lineage of sick relatives.
+Unfortunately they have military privileges with a hidden tribune tha leverages them.